-This is one of those good news and bad news things.
+This is good news and bad news.
 The good news is you are starting to develop your ear.
 The bad news is your beginner bass setup probably isn’t going to cut it any longer.
 You need an instrument that better matches your skills.

 Intermediate-level bass guitars are instruments that have the sound and quality to get you into your first band and playing some gigs.
 These aren't pro-level instruments, but many of them certainly have what it takes to get the job done for serious musicians.

 In this article, you’ll read about my top picks when it comes to bass guitars for intermediate players.
 These are instruments I’ve used myself over the years, and they’ve impressed me enough for me to recommend them to you.